pamelafox/simple-flask-api-container/README.md

 ### Deployment

-This repo is set up for deployment on Azure Container Apps (w/PostGreSQL server) using the configuration files in the `infra` folder.
+This repo is set up for deployment on Azure Container Apps using the configuration files in the `infra` folder.

 Steps for deployment: